reactgraphqlacademy/fb-messenger/README.md

      - Example: `<MyLink to="https://google.com">Some link</MyLink>` -> it should render `a`
 - [ ] 2.
 Make sure that **any** props that are passed to `MyLink` are passed to `Link` or to `a` accordingly.
      - Example: `<MyLink to="/messages" className="cool-css">Some link</MyLink>` should return `<Link to="messages" className="cool-css">Some link</Link>`

-## Learning objectives

-- Understand the difference beween classic approaches and declarative routing
-- Learn how to implement declarative routing with react-router
-- Understand the use of the `componentDidMount()` lifecycle method
-- Implement basic data fetching in React using [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)

 ## Articles and links